Flying with Vapes: TSA Rules and Packing Guide

 Identical devices might receive different treatment on different days because screening protocols vary based on current threat levels, individual agent training, and how clearly your device appears among other items in your bag.

-Some travelers worry their vapes will trigger metal detectors, though the concern involves X-ray imaging rather than metal detection.
+Some travelers worry their vapes will trigger metal detectors.
+The real concern is X-ray imaging, not metal detection.

 Federal hemp compliance means your product contains less than 0.3% Delta-9 THC by dry weight, making it legal under the 2018 Farm Bill.

-TSA might clear your federally compliant hemp vape, but state police at your destination's baggage claim operate under different laws.
+TSA might clear your federally compliant hemp vape, but state authorities at your destination's baggage claim operate under different laws.
+Travelers have reported having legal hemp products confiscated in states where any detectable THC remains prohibited despite federal hemp law.

-Your risk spectrum ranges from shipping to your destination (lowest risk), flying with complete documentation (moderate risk), to choosing non-THC alternatives for travel (zero risk).
+Your risk options range from shipping to your destination (lowest risk), to flying with complete documentation (moderate risk), to choosing non-THC alternatives for travel (zero risk).

-Important: Mood is not a medical or legal authority, so always verify current regulations for your specific travel route with official sources.
+Important: Mood is not a legal authority.
+Always verify current regulations for your specific travel route with official sources.

 Your 60-second packing routine starts with placing a small piece of tape over the fire button of disposables that can't be turned off.